Thealoner/123-Essential-JavaScript-Interview-Questions/README.md

 var emp3 = new Employee("Ren","Pluto",2500);
 ```

-Here each instance variable `emp1`, `emp2`, `emp3` has own copy of increaseSalary private method.
-However the `displayIncreasedSalary` will only be added once to an object `Employee.prototype`.
+Here each instance variable `emp1`, `emp2`, `emp3` has its own copy of the private method `increaseSalary`.
+However the `displayIncreasedSalary` will only be added once to the object `Employee.prototype`.

-So as recommendation don't go for a private method unless it's necessary.
+We recommend to avoid private methods unless you have to.

 ## Question 4.
 What is “closure” in javascript?
 Can you provide an example?

 ### Answer

-A closure is a function defined inside another function (called parent function) and has access to the variable which is declared and defined in parent function scope.
+A closure is a function defined inside another function (called parent function).
+Closure has access to the variable which is declared and defined in the parent function scope.

-The closure has access to the variable in three scopes:
+Closure has access to the variable in three scopes:
-- Variable declared in his own scope
+- Variable declared in its own scope
-- Variable declared in parent function scope
+- Variable declared in the parent function scope
 - Variable declared in the global namespace

 ```javascript